kilpkonn/msc-thesis/main.typ

 Addition of new tactics would allow usage in new context.
 Some ideas for new tactics:
 - Tuple projection - very similar to struct projection.
 Very easy to add.
-- Macro call - similarly to function calls macros can be used to produce terms of new types.
+- Macro call - similarly to function calls macros can be used to produce terms of unexplored types.
   As macros allow more custom syntax and work at the level of metaprogramming adding them can be more complex.
 - Higher order functions - generating terms for function types is more complex than working with simple types.
   On the other hand higher order functions would allow usage of term search in iterators and therefore increase its usefulness by a considerable margin.
+- Case analysis - Perform a case split and find a term of suitable type for all the match arms.
+  May require to change the algorithm slightly as the each of the match arms has different context.

 ==== Machine learning based techniques
 We find that machine learning based techniques could be used to prioritize generated suggestions.
+All the terms would be still generated by term search and would be valid programs by construction which is a guarantee that LLMs cannot have.
+On the other hand, ordering of suggestions is very hard to do analytically, and therefore we believe that it makes sense to train a model for it.
-This could allow also suggestions that do not affect the type of the term.
+With better ordering of suggestions we can be more permissive and allow suggestions that do not affect the type of the term (endofunctions).
 For example suggestions for builder pattern could be made more useful by also suggesting some setter methods.

-This would have some benefits over using LLMs as the code generation tools.
-All the terms would be still generated by term search and would be valid programs by construction which is a guarantee that LLMs cannot have.
-The ordering of suggestions is something that is very hard to do analytically, and therefore we believe that it makes sense to train a model for it.
+==== LSP response streaming
+Adding LSP response streaming is an addition to `rust-analyzer` that would also benefit term search.
+Response streaming would be especially helpful in the context of autocompletion.
+It would allow us to incrementally present the user autocompletion suggestions meaning that latecy would become less of an issue.
+With the latency issue solved we believe that term search based autocompletion suggestions could be turned on by default.
+Currently the main reason for making them opt-in was that the autocompletion is already slow in `rust-analyzer` and term search makes in even slower.

 = Conclusion
 In this thesis our main objective was to implement term search for the Rust programming language.
 We achieved it by implementing it as an addition to `rust-analyzer`, the official LSP server for Rust.

+First we gave an overview of the Rust programming language to understand the context we are working in.
+We focusing on type system and borrow checking as they are two fundamental consepts in Rust.

+After that we gave an overview of term search and tools for it.
-We started by giving overview of similar tools used in Agda, Idris, Haskell and StandardML.
+We focused on tools used in Agda, Idris, Haskell and StandardML.
-Furthermore, we analyzed both their functionality and algorithms they use and compared them to one another.
+We analyzed both their functionality and algorithms they use.

-After that we dove into Rust programming language to give context of the language we are working in.
+By comparing them to one another we layed the groundwork for our own implementation.

-We also covered the LSP protocol and some of the autocompletion tools to have some understanding of the constraints we have when trying to use the term search for autocompletion.
+After that we covered the LSP protocol and some of the autocompletion tools to have some understanding of the constraints we have when trying to use the term search for autocompletion.

-The term search algorithm we implemented is based on the term search tools used in Agda, Idris, Haskell and StandardML.
+The term search algorithm we implemented is based on the tools used in Agda, Idris, Haskell and StandardML.
 We took the different approach from the previous implementations by using the bidirectional search.
 The bidirectional approach allowed us to implement each tactic for the direction that is the most natural fit for it.
 This yielded in a rather simple implementations of tactics that achieve relatively high performance.